Comfort in Sound

 Comfort in Sound is the fourth studio album by Welsh rock band Feeder, released on 21 October 2002 and also the first to be released by the band after the suicide of drummer Jon Lee earlier in the year.
 The album was recorded at RAK Studios in London during most of 2002, and was produced by Gil Norton.

 The band returned to live performance after Lee's suicide, playing low-key slots at various festivals in the United Kingdom, before releasing the single "Come Back Around" and then the album.
 Three further singles—"Just the Way I'm Feeling", "Forget About Tomorrow" and "Find the Colour"—followed the album's release.
 The album received positive reviews from the music press and was received well by the public, reaching number six on the UK Albums Chart.
-Although charting one place lower than predecessor Echo Park, Comfort in Sound had a much stronger chart run of 36 weeks on the weekly top 75 album chart, in comparison to the nine weeks of Echo Park.
-It is also one of the most successful albums of all time to be released in the United Kingdom as an independent album, spending a total of 90 non-consecutive weeks in the Top 50 of the U.K. Independent Albums Chart, with 47 of those also non-consecutive spent in the top 10.
-The album spent two weeks at No.1 on this listing.

-Comfort in Sound is seen as a major commercial success, selling 506,127 units in the United Kingdom and giving the band their second top ten single, "Just the Way I'm Feeling".
+The album also gave the band their second top ten single, "Just the Way I'm Feeling".

+In late 2003 or sometime in 2004 the album passed 400,000 sales.
+This made the album eligible for a Platinum Sales Award from the Independent Music Companies Association (IMPALA) for sales of 400,000 in Europe, therefore making it one of the best selling Independent albums of all time within the Continent.
+In June 2008 it passed 501,000 and stands on 512,359 as of March 2022.
+Sales outside the UK and Ireland are unknown, but are believed to be minimal.

 Inside the inlay, there were also a number of illustrations by Aya Takano, including a picture per song for four of these only, each with a lyrical extract.
 The first three of these were released as singles from the album, all in their order of appearance in the booklet, which led to beliefs that the fourth song "Comfort in Sound", would be the fourth single, only for "Find the Colour" to be released in its place instead.

 In late 2016, Comfort in Sound was played in full on Kerrang!
 Radio, as part of a classic albums series.
 Later on in February 2017, the album was inducted into Virgin Radio's "Classic Albums Vault".